 Mr. DONALD J. GROUT, Chairman; Messrs.
-WILLIAM AUSTIN, WILLIAM CAMPBELL, KEITH FALKNER, JOHN HSU, KAREL HUSA, JOHN KIRK-PATRICK, SHELDON KURLAND, ROBERT PALMER, HENRY ROMERSA, IVAN WALDBAUER.
+WILLIAM AUSTIN, WILLIAM CAMPBELL, KEITH FALKNER, JOHN HSU, ROBERT HULL, KAREL HUSA, JOHN KIRKPATRICK, JAMES MING, ROBERT PALMER, HENRY ROMERSA, IVAN WALDBAUER.

-Students who are considering music as a possible major field should consult the Chairman of the Department at the beginning of their freshman year or as soon thereafter as possible.
-For a major in music, the requirements are: (1) (a) Music 101-102 (for 102, either 110 or 112 may be substituted); (b) Music 201-202, 203-204, 301-302, 303-304; (c) three hours in Music 401-402, and Music 211 (unless proficiency in conducting is demonstrated); (2) Music 107-108, until proficiency in basic musicianship is demonstrated by passing an examination, which will be given by the faculty of the Department at times to be announced; (3) at least two years' membership and participation in one of the musical organizations (see Music 403-412).
+For a major in Music, the requirements are: (1) (a) Music 101-102 (for 102, either 110 or 112 may be substituted); (b) Music 201-202, 203-204, 301-302, and six hours from Music 303 through 312; (c) three hours in Music 401-402, and Music 211 (unless proficiency in conducting is demonstrated); (2) Music 107-108, until proficiency in basic musicianship is demonstrated by passing an examination, which will be given by the faculty of the Department at times to be announced; (3) at least two years' membership and participation in one of the musical organizations (see Music 403-412).

-Candidates for Honors in music will be designated by the Department at the beginning of the second term of their junior year.
+Candidates for Honors in Music will be designated by the Department at the beginning of the second term of their junior year.
 Honors candidates will take Music 351-352 in addition to the courses regularly required for a major.
 Each candidate will submit an Honors thesis or a composition not later than April 25 of his senior year and will be required to pass a general examination in the theory and history of music not later than May 25 of his senior year.